cferwerda/socsci_bootcamp/README.md

 * tornado.zip at <http://www.spc.noaa.gov/gis/svrgis/> – line shapefile of tracks of all tornadoes (magnitudes 1-5), 1950-2013
 * Tornado Variable Descriptions.pdf – metadata for the tornado datasets
 * CountyPop2010.zip – polygon shapefile (zipped) of county outlines with population information
+* Tornadoes3 Spreadsheet - Google spreadsheet of all tornadoes of at least a magnitude of 3; suitable for copying rows into a new spreadsheet for use with TimeMapper

 ## TOOLS
 ###<a name="timemaphead"></a>TimeMapper  <http://timemapper.okfnlabs.org/>